How to apply for planning permission

 What do I need to apply?

-All planning permission applications need a set of accompanying documents in order to be registered.
-You can find an exact list of what you'll need by contacting your relevant Local Planning Authority (LPA), but at a minimum you'll need:
+All planning permission applications entail a certain amount of paperwork.
+A valid application will need a set of accompanying documents in order to be registered, as well as some application fees.
+You can find an exact list of what you'll need by contacting your relevant Local Planning Authority (LPA), but at a minimum, you'll need:

-If you’re applying by post rather than online, you’ll need to include at least three copies of each document, although some planning authorities may ask for more.
+If you’re going to be applying by posting paper forms rather than online, you’ll need to include at least three copies of each document, although some planning authorities may ask for more.
+Although they recommend you apply online, a paper application won't hinder you compared to if you made an online planning application.
+All the relevant forms are available to download and print from the Planning Portal website.

 Your LPA may also specify additional documents depending on your project and where you’re building.
 If so, these should be specified on the planning authority’s website.